ROC PAPER SERVICE

 Service of Process | Personal Delivery Required

-When a Pro se or an attorney submit paperwork requesting involvement from a court, it's often incumbent upon the Petitioner to notify the Respondent under The Due Process Clause.
+When a pro se litigant or an attorney submit paperwork requesting involvement from a court, it's often incumbent upon the Petitioner to notify the Respondent under The Due Process Clause.

-While all Service in New York State may be referred to as "Routine Service," Individual Service requires a Process Server to serve ONLY the respondent DIRECTLY (Personal Delivery Required).
-No third party (Sub-Serve) may accept Service on the respondent's behalf, and no other method of (Conspicuous) Service is permitted.
-This is common in a Divorce or in Family Court.
+While all Service in New York State may be referred to as "Routine Service," Individual or Personal Service requires a Process Server to serve ONLY the respondent DIRECTLY (Personal In-Hand Delivery Required).
+No third party (substitute) may accept on the respondent's behalf, and no other method of Service is permitted.
+This is common in a Divorce or in Family Court proceedings.

 You or your Attorney may not Serve the opposing party directly as a party to the action.

-Hiring an experienced professional Process Server in Divorce, Family Court, or Child Support proceedings ensures that Service is performed in accordance with the law, is well documented with GPS date & time stamped photos and descriptive notes, and that signed & notarized Affidavits of Service are returned quickly with no hidden fees.
+Hiring an experienced professional Process Server in Divorce, Family Court, or Child Support proceedings ensures that Service is performed in accordance with the law, is well documented with GPS date & time stamped photos and descriptive notes, and that signed & notarized Affidavits of Service are scanned and returned via USPS Certified Mail with no hidden fees.

-In order to demonstrate a good faith effort to locate an individual, it may be necessary to perform a Skip Trace search, check multiple addresses, complete Affidavit(s) of Non-Service, and provide that information to the court in order to proceed.
+In order to properly demonstrate due diligence and a good faith effort to locate & provide Service upon an evasive respondent (someone who's intentionally made themselves difficult to locate), it may be necessary to perform a Skip Trace search and check multiple addresses.

 Hiding behind an intercom or refusing to open the door won't prohibit Service; Spector v.
 Berman.